Li Baozhen

-Background
+Background and early life

 An Baozhen was born in 733, during the reign of Emperor Xuanzong.
 He was probably the 10th-born son.
+His family was originally from Parthia but had lived for generations in the Hexi region.
+His great-grandfather An Xiuren (安脩仁) was a contributor to the Tang dynasty's establishment, having assisted his brother An Xinggui (安興貴) in overthrowing Li Gui, the Emperor of Liang, during the transition from Sui to Tang, subsequently uniting the Liang state with Tang.

+The An family was renowned for its capability in tending horses.
+A number of family members eventually moved to the region around the Tang capital Chang'an and became students of literature, intermarrying with scholar-bureaucratic families.
+An Baozhen was noted as a deep yet decisive thinker.

+Surname change

-His family was originally from Parthia but had lived for generations in the Hexi region, and his great-grandfather An Xiuren (安脩仁) was a contributor to Tang dynasty's establishment, having assisted his brother An Xinggui (安興貴) in overthrowing one of the contenders for supremacy during the transition from Sui to Tang, Li Gui the Emperor of Liang and united Li Gui's Liang state to Tang.
-The An family was known for its capability in tending horses, and a number of An family members moved to the region around the Tang capital Chang'an and became students of literature, having intermarried with scholar-bureaucratic families.
-It was said that An Baozhen was a deep thinker yet decisive.
-He later served under his third cousin An Baoyu (a great-grandson of An Xinggui's).
-In 757, during the Anshi Rebellion, An Baoyu requested a surname change because he did not want to share a surname with the rebel Yan state's emperor An Lushan.
-Emperor Xuanzong's son and successor Emperor Suzong agreed and bestowed the imperial surname of Li on An Baoyu.
-Presumably, An Baozhen's surname was also changed to Li at the time, as Emperor Suzong also permitted the entire clan to have its designated home changed to the capital Chang'an at the time.
+An Baozhen later served under his third cousin An Baoyu (a great-grandson of An Xinggui).
+In 757, during the Anshi Rebellion, An Baoyu requested a surname change because he did not want to share a surname with the rebel Yan state's emperor, An Lushan.
+Emperor Xuanzong's son and successor, Emperor Suzong, agreed and bestowed the imperial surname of Li on An Baoyu.
+Presumably, An Baozhen's surname was also changed to Li at this time, as Emperor Suzong permitted the entire clan to change its designated home to the capital Chang'an.